capy-pl/gdpm/README.md

     gdpm-client get node <id>
     ```

+7. You can also update or delete a service using following commands.

+    ```bash
+    # scale up/down the service's instance number
+    gdpm-client update -r <instance number> <service id>

+    # delete the service
+    gdpm-client delete <service id>
+    ```

-7. Besides CLI, you can also use the Web GUI to manage node and services.
+Besides CLI, you can also use the Web GUI to manage node and services.

 ## API Usage